 The United States position has been made all the more embarrassing by the Soviet announcement a few weeks ago that it had unilaterally suspended atomic tests.
 I agree with the President and the Secretary of State that this Soviet maneuver was a fraud and a gimmick.
-On the very day of the Soviet announcement I denounced it on the floor of the Senate as meaningless except for propaganda purposes.
+On the very day of the Soviet announcement I denounced it on the floor of the Senate & meaningless except for propaganda purposes.

 It made no provision for inspection to verify that it was actually going to be carried out, and, coming as it did after the most intensive series of experimental explosions in Soviet history, it was transparently timed to coincide with a natural break in Soviet testing.
-When Soviet scientists are ready again, we can be sure that tests will be resumed.

 But mere denunciation of Soviet propaganda maneuvers is not enough.
-Here again the United States has treated the disarmament question as though it were a theoretical problem, and not a live question affecting thinking and breathing people.
+Here again the United States has treated the disarmament questions as though it were a theoretical problem, and not a live question affecting thinking and breathing people.
 Having issued statements rebutting the Soviet announcement, the State Department then rested on its laurels.
 But we cannot make progress in this role of a perpetual rebutter.
 This negative attitude can get us nowhere.
 We must offer positive policies and put positive momentum into our endeavors for peace.